avenix/WDK/README.md

 ## Data Annotation

 An annotated data set is needed to train a machine learning algorithm and to assess its performance.
 The *Data Annotation App* offers functionality to annotate time series data.
 Depending on the particular application, one might want to annotate specific events or activities that have a duration in time.
 The *Data Annotation App* supports both kinds of annotations.
+The following image shows the squared magnitude of the accelerometer signal collected by a motion sensor attached at a hind leg of a cow.
+The individual strides of the cow have been annotated as event annotations (red) as well as ranges in the signal when the cow was running and walking (black rectangles).

 ![Data Annotation App](doc/images/1-DataAnnotationApp.png)